efelem/poc-nft-lending/README.md

 This project demonstrates a basic NFTCollateralLoan smart contract project.
 It uses Hardhat and was set up with hardhat init.
 It comes with a sample NFTCollateralLoan contract, a test for that contract, and a Hardhat Ignition module that deploys that contract and associated Mock contract to get things running on testnet.

+## Set up `env.` file

+ 1. **Setting Up the .env File**
+    - Begin by creating a `.env` file at the root of your project directory.
+    - Include the following keys with their respective values obtained from external services:
+        - The `PRIVATE_KEY` is used to sign transactions and should be obtained from your MetaMask wallet.
+        - The `INFURA_API_KEY` is necessary to connect your application to the Ethereum network via Infura.
+        - The `LINEASCAN_API_KEY` is used for verifying contracts and interacting with the blockchain explorer.

+2. **Obtaining API Keys**:

+    - **Infura API Key**: Sign up at [Infura.io](https://infura.io/) and create a new project to receive an API key.
+    - **Lineascan API Key**: Register at [Lineascan](https://lineascan.build/) and access your API key through your account settings.

+> Don't forget to activate your api key both for linea goerli testnet and mainnet.
+> Don't forget to get Linea-testnet-ETH from the faucet : https://www.infura.io/faucet/linea

+## Run and deploy

 Try running some of the following tasks:

 ```shell